alexdelorenzo/save_skype/README.md

 # save_skype
-Extract chats from Skype main.db and save them as text files
+Messages will persist in the Skype app's database even after they're deleted, and this utility will recover them as text files.

-Python 3 only

 ## Installation
 `pip3 install save_skype`